Stuttering And Fluency in Children

 Developmental stuttering is stuttering that appears in early childhood and then naturally diminishes over time.
 Persistent stuttering is stuttering that continues past early childhood years.

-Developmental stuttering typically emerges in early childhood years (2-6 years old) and lasts less than 6 months.
-If a child begins to stutter before age 3, there is a high probability (up to 75%) that he/ she will spontaneously stop stuttering.
-If stuttering emerges after age 3 or has persisted over 6 months since onset, an evaluation with a speech-language pathologist would be recommended.
+Developmental stuttering typically emerges in early childhood years (2-6 years old) and lasts less than six months.
+If a child begins to stutter before age 3, there is a high probability (up to 75%) that he/she will spontaneously stop stuttering.
+If stuttering emerges after age 3 or has persisted more than six months since onset, an evaluation with a speech-language pathologist would be recommended.
 Important factors for determining a therapy recommendation include: family history, age of onset, sex of the child, length of time stuttering has persisted, types and frequency of disfluencies observed, reactions or emotions associated with stuttering, and other present speech-language and/or attentional, sensory, or neurological disorders.

 Therapy approaches depend on the age of the child and the characteristics displayed during the speech-language evaluation, but general therapy options are outlines as: